andyfischer/circa/docs/syntax.md

 will print the result: `[0, 1, 4, 9, 16]`.

-A rebinding for statement can also use the special keyword `discard`, which means that it will remove the current element from the final list.
+A rebinding for-statement can also use the special keyword `discard`, which means that it will remove the current element from the final list.
 The following code will find all the even numbers below 10:

     numbers = 0..10
     for i in @numbers